aws-actions/setup-sam/README.md

 > **Note**
 >
+> This is the recommended approach on supported platforms.
+It does not require Python to be installed, and is faster than the default installation method that uses `pip`.
+>
-> Only supported on Linux x86-64 runners currently.
+> Currently supports Linux x86-64 runners.

-Set to `true` to install using native installers instead of `pip`.
+Set to `true` to set up AWS SAM CLI using a native installer.
 Defaults to `false`.

 ### `python`

+> **Note**
+>
+> Unused if `use-installer` is set to `false`.

-The Python interpreter to use for AWS SAM CLI when `use-installer` is set to `false`.
+The Python interpreter to use for AWS SAM CLI.
 Defaults to `python` on Windows, and `python3` otherwise.

 You can use [`actions/setup-python`](https://github.com/actions/setup-python) to automatically set up Python.